Getkey/rush/readme.md

 ### `parallel`

-This is usefull when two commands can be paralelized.
+This is useful when two commands can be parallelized.
 ```Rush
 parallel
 	{